nochoice/easy-scrum-standup/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. <b>One of the commits has to include at least 1 new entry inside the https://github.com/nochoice/easy-scrum-standup/blob/master/frontend/data/quotes.json else the pull request will not be accepted.  </b>
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 <!-- LICENSE -->
 ## License